Brisbane Valley Railway Line

 During the opening, Assistant Minister for State Development, Manufacturing, Infrastructure and Planning Julianne Gilbert announced a further $4.5 million to renovate and deck Lockyer Creek Bridge.

-After 11 years since the project was first announced in 2007, the entire 161 km length of AUSTRALIA’S longest recreational rail trail is now officially open to the public.
+After 11 years since the project was first announced in 2007, the entire 161 km length of AUSTRALIA’S longest recreational rail trail is was officially open to the public.

 A few months later, as the icing on the cake, the heritage listed Lockyer Creek Bridge was renovated by DTMR at a cost of $4.5 million and opened to the public just in time for Christmas 2018.

 In subsequent years, the Brisbane Valley Valley Rail Trail Users Association has continued to lobby for improvements to the rail trail such as grids at the gates for cyclists.
-In total, approx $25 millions has been invested in the Brisbane Valley Rail Trail by different levels of goverment for everything from shade shelters to flood repairs.
+In total, approx. $38 millions has been invested in the Brisbane Valley Rail Trail by different levels of government for everything from bridges, to shade shelters and flood repairs.

 For up to date information about the Brisbane Valley Rail Trail, Follow the Brisbane Valley Rail Trail Users Association Facebook page.